yettsyjk/TransitioningToCyberSecurity_ApplicationSecurity/README.md

 - [x] Bash
 - [x] Shell

-Capture the Flag events
+- Capture the Flag events

+- Learn to calculate risk and document risk

-Lightning talks
+- Lightning talks

-Cyber Security Frameworks
+### Cyber Security Frameworks
 - [ ] ISO
 - [ ] CSF
 - [ ] CMMC
 - [ ] NIST
 - [ ] Great resource for GRC security tools available on Github:Provided by contributor `arudjreis` for [Governance, Risk, and Compliance](https://github.com/Arudjreis/awesome-security-GRC)

-Attending my first Cyber Security Conference, meeting so many women in this field and building lasting friendships.
+- Attending my first Cyber Security Conference, meeting so many women in this field and building lasting friendships.
 Becoming a Student volunteer with WiCyS (Women in Cyber Security) org, with a set goal to be a mentor for 2022 cohorts.

 # 2022